MEDICAID FRAUD SERIES — POST 4 OF 4

 Does ML Actually Beat Logistic Regression?

 Most fraud detection papers compare random forests, gradient-boosted trees, and neural networks, reporting whichever achieves the highest AUC.
-Few compare against logistic regression, the simplest baseline, and that omission matters.
+Few compare against logistic regression, the simplest baseline.
 (ML here refers to machine learning methods more complex than logistic regression: random forests, gradient-boosted trees, and neural networks.)

 A systematic review examined exactly this question across 71 clinical prediction studies [7].
 At low risk of bias (proper validation, no data leakage, adequate sample size), the performance difference between ML and logistic regression was exactly zero: 0.00, with a 95% confidence interval from -0.18 to +0.18.
 ML only appeared superior in studies with high risk of bias, where methodological shortcuts inflated performance.